adjoseph/PuttanescaTimer/README.md

     - there must be a better way, but it doesn't matter for right now
 - upon adding custom time, new custom time should be default in dropdown menu
 - ding only happens after the alert pops up, should happen before
+- persist custom times through reloads and page changes
+  - refactor code so that variables are global?